ahnopologetic/use-prompt-api/IMPLEMENTATION_SUMMARY.md

 ## ✅ Completed Implementation

-This document summarizes the complete implementation of the `use-prompt-api` library according to the approved plan.
+This document summarizes the complete implementation of the `@ahnopologetic/use-prompt-api` library according to the approved plan.

 ### 📦 Project Structure